 I don’t understand

 Need to rework from the scope notes.
+[Ollie - delete these dot points.
+Incomprehensible.]

 8.4.1.3.2 rank

 The property rank:RankTerm shall contain a term that classifies the geologic unit in a generalization hierarchy from most local/smallest volume to most regional.
 Scoped name because classification is asserted, not based on observational data.